AMSDavis/cadl/packages/cadl-providerhub-templates/README.md

 # Cadl ProviderHub Template

-This package provides a project template to help create your first ProviderHub services using Cadl.
-The generated project has integrated with cadl and providerhub onebox, so that the cadl specs can be simply deployed with providerhub onebox.
+This package provides a project template to help create your first ProviderHub service using Cadl.
+The generated project has integrated Cadl and ProviderHub OneBox, so that the Cadl specifications can be simply deployed with ProviderHub OneBox.

 ## Getting started